alecthomas/zero/README.md

 ### OpenAPI Specification

-Use `zero --openapi` to generate an OpenAPI spec for your service.
+Use `zero --openapi --openapi-title=TITLE --openapi-version=VERSION` to generate an OpenAPI spec for your service.
 Note that there are currently limitations around fine-grained control of the generated spec', but the goal is to improve this as time permits.

 <details>